These easy and fudgy popsicles will become your favorite summer treat. Plus they’re healthy and gluten free!

 - Transfer peanut butter, chocolate, olive oil, salt, and cinnamon in a pot and stir over low heat until chocolate is melted.

-- Transfer bananas and peanut butter mixture in a food processor and process until smooth.
+Transfer the bananas and peanut butter mixture in a food processor and process until smooth.

 - To unmold peel-off the paper or dip them in a bowl filled with hot water for 6-10 seconds.